jlevy/og-equity-compensation/README.md

     the nuances of this before joining companies in the past, but with the risks of short exercise windows for employees becoming more widely known, the recent trend has shifted to longer exercise windows.
-    As an employee or a founder, it is both fair and wise to understand and negotiate these things up front, and avoid unfortunate surprises.
+    As an employee or a founder, it is both fair and wiser to understand and negotiate these things up front, and avoid unfortunate surprises.
 - **A note on advisors**: Options granted to advisors typically vest over a shorter period than employee grants, often one to two years.